N.Y. Assembly report finds ‘overwhelming evidence’ Cuomo engaged in sexual harassment, used state resources for memoir

 Cuomo announces resignation in effort to head off likely impeachment after devastating report on his conduct

 Per the Assembly’s report, in August 2020, a senior Department of Health official was remotely testifying before the New York State Senate while a Cuomo administration senior official was in the same room.
 The Cuomo official wrote a message on a whiteboard suggesting that the health official testify that Cuomo’s March 25 directive was written by the Department of Health and not the governor’s office.
-This was false, and the health official did not testify as such.
+This was false, and the health official did not testify as such, the report states.

 While the Department of Health’s report was accurate, it was not fully transparent, the investigation found, because it omitted out-of-facility coronavirus deaths.
 The initial draft report identified approximately 10,000 nursing home-related fatalities, including both in-facility and out-of-facility deaths.
 Members of Cuomo’s administration discussed this number and, in an email exchange, a member of the governor’s coronavirus task force said the 10,000 number should not be made public.
-Subsequently, drafts of the Department’s report included a different count — 6,500, which reflected only the in-facility deaths.
+Subsequently, drafts of the department’s report included a different count — 6,500, which reflected only the in-facility deaths, the Assembly report states.

 “Witnesses have stated that the same senior Executive Chamber official who served as the key point person for the Book made the decision that only in-facility deaths would be included in the DOH Report,” the investigation found.
+That person would be DeRosa, the top Cuomo aide.
+Schectman, DeRosa’s lawyer, said in a statement that “any decisions that were made were group decisions and were confirmed by [New York State Health Commissioner Howard A. Zucker].”

-Cuomo’s spokesman defended the Health Department report, saying that it was accurate and that there was “no evidence that the March 25 order resulted in additional fatalities.”
+Cuomo’s spokesman defended the Department of Health report, saying that it was accurate and that there was “no evidence that the March 25 order resulted in additional fatalities.”